 If you and your therapist decide to work together your therapist will send you the welcome documents, which will contain a brief questionnaire, working agreement, mutual expectations and payment information.
 You and your therapist will find a regular time to meet, either online or face-to-face.
 The initial frequency of appointments will be agreed at this point.

 The work will enter a period of assessment, which normally lasts for 4-6 appointments.
-This is a longer conversation where you and your therapist explore what has brought you to therapy, what you’re hoping for, and how we might be able to help.
+This is a longer conversation where you and your therapist explore what has brought you to therapy, what changes you would like to make in your life, and how we might be able to work together towards those goals.

 Sessions in this period are likely to focus on building a mutual connection, while seeking some sense of your situation, both in the present and in your past.

-Regular sessions begin.
-You and your therapist work together at a pace that feels manageable and meaningful, exploring thoughts, feelings, patterns, and possibilities.
+Regular sessions begin and you and your therapist enter an ongoing therapeutic contract.
+You and your therapist work together at a pace that feels manageable and meaningful, exploring thoughts, feelings, behaviours, patterns, and possibilities.
 This stage is collaborative, flexible, and about working to produce agreed changes.

 When the time is right, we’ll plan for an ending together.
 This might happen naturally over time, or be a more structured piece of work.
 The aim is to reflect on what’s changed, what’s been learned, and what comes next.